Nordic and Scandinavian Americans: Icelandic immigration

 Icelandic immigrants came to the United States primarily in the period 1873–1905 and after World War II.
 According to 2019 estimates, there are approximately 49,400 Icelandic Americans in the U.S. Most live in the Upper Midwest.
 The United States is home to the second largest Icelandic diaspora community in the world after Canada.

 Sámi immigration

 Following the dramatic increase of immigrants to Alaska during the 1890s gold rush, the Alaska government was tasked with finding ways to sustain a population which was unprepared for the harshness of the climate.
 In the 1890s, it recruited approximately a hundred Sámi to introduce reindeer herding.
 However, the Reindeer Act of 1937 made ownership of Reindeer by non-Alaskan Natives illegal and most Sámi left Alaska.

 An estimated 30,000 people of Sami ancestry live in North America.
 A small Sámi community on the Kitsap Peninsula near Seattle continues to preserve Sámi-American culture.

-Scandinavian American Culture
+Culture

 Holidays

 Leif Erikson Day, Leif Erikson is celebrated as the first European to land a voyage in North America.

 Music

-"Oleanna" is an Scandinavian-American folk song.
+"Oleanna" is a Scandinavian-American folk song.